aaron-grau/curic/rails/projects/reddit_on_rails/README.md

 ## Bonus Phase I: Votes

 A major feature of Reddit is the ability to upvote/downvote posts and comments.
-Let's write a `Vote` model which allow us to vote on posts or comments.
+Let's write a `Vote` model which allows us to vote on posts or comments.
 Because a `Vote` can be for one of two kinds of things, we'll want to use a polymorphic association for this.